Art with Ms. Djordjevic

 Steps:

-• Start by checking out Al Wildey's website
+• Start by checking out Al Wildey's work

 • Think of ideas—how can you best represent a journey or the passing of time?